Keystone realtors IPO subscribed 7% in the day 1 so far

 IST2 Min(s) Read

-The IPO will be available for bidding from 10 am to 5 pm for three trading days till November 16.
-By 3:52 pm on Wednesday Keystone Realtors’ IPO received bids for 4.27 lakh shares against an offer size of 86.47 lakh.

-Also read: Keystone Realtors IPO to raise Rs 635 crore hits Street — Issue price, lot size and other key details
+At the end of the day, the IPO received bids for 7.2 lakh shares as against the total 86.5 lakh shares on offer, according to exchange data.

+The portion reserved for high net-worth individuals was subscribed 11 percent and that meant for retail investors 12 percent.
+The portion meant for qualified institutional buyers didn't get any bids.

-Up to 50 percent of the total issue is reserved for qualified institutional buyers (QIBs), at least 15 percent for high net worth individuals and the remaining for retail investors.
+Up to 50 percent of the total issue is reserved for QIBs, at least 15 percent for non-institutional investors and the remaining for retail investors.

+The IPO will be available for bidding from 10 am to 5 pm for two more trading days till November 16.

 Check out our in-depth Market Coverage, Business News & get real-time Stock Market Updates on CNBC-TV18.
 Also, Watch our channels CNBC-TV18, CNBC Awaaz and CNBC Bajar Live on-the-go!